 Collided head-to-head and lost

-If there are two or more Battlesnakes still alive, proceed to the next turn.
+If there are enough Battlesnakes still present, repeat steps 1-5 for next turn.

 The code responsible for implementing these game rules is completely open source.
 We encourage all Battlesnake developers to review the rules code base to better understand the game mechanics and make any suggestions for new game modes.